-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Jefferson State Community College (the College), as of and for the year ended September 30, 2022, and the related notes to the financial statements, and have issued our report thereon dated January 12, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Jefferson State Community College (the College), as of and for the year ended September 30, 2023, and the related notes to the financial statements, and have issued our report thereon dated January 12, 2024.
+Our report includes a reference to other auditors who audited the financial statements of the Jefferson State Community College's financial statements.
+This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.
+The financial statements of the Foundation were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or compliance and other matters associated with the Foundation or that are reported on separately by those auditors who audited the financial statements and other matters associated with the Foundation or that are reported on separately by those auditors who audited the financial statements of the foundation or that are reported on separately by those auditors.